"

 Licenses and Attribution

-“Maslow’s Hierarchy of Needs” is licensed under CC BY-SA 4.0
+“Maslow’s Hierarchy of Needs” by Dave Smith is licensed under CC BY-SA 4.0

 License